shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   * For Mac: [https://mac.github.com](https://mac.github.com)
   * For Linux: use the command, `sudo apt install git`
   * For all platforms: [http://git-scm.com](http://git-scm.com)
 8. Check your Git settings and confirm that you have set your name and email.
-First view your settings.
+Start by viewing your settings.
 If you see your name and email (e.g `user.name=Your Name` and `user.email=youremail@mail.com`), type `q` to exit and continue to the next step.
 ```
 $ git config --list
 ```